oracle/truffleruby/doc/contributor/updating-ruby.md

 * Update `doc/contributor/stdlib.md`
 * Update method lists - see `spec/truffle/methods_spec.rb`
 * Run `jt test gems default-bundled-gems`
-* Update `ci.jsonnet` to use the corresponding MRI version for benchmarking
 * Grep for the old version with `git grep -F x.y.z`
 * If `id.def` or `id.h` has changed, `jt build core-symbols` and check for correctness.

+## Last step

+* Request the new MRI version on Jira, then update `ci.jsonnet` to use the corresponding MRI version for benchmarking.